metabase/metabase/docs/permissions/data-sandboxes.md

 WHERE plan = USER_ATTRIBUTE_KEY
 ```

-Metabase will use the user attribute key to look up the **user attribute value** (for example, the "User's Plan" key can map to the values "Basic", "Business", or "Premium"):
+Metabase will use the user attribute key to look up the **user attribute value** (for example, the "User's Plan" key can map to the values "Basic", "Business", or "Premium" for different people):

 ```
 WHERE plan = USER_ATTRIBUTE_VALUE
 ```

-Metabase will replace the SQL parameter with the specific **user attribute value** (such as "Basic") associated with a sandboxed person.
-When that person logs into Metabase and uses the sandboxed table, they'll see the query result that uses:
+Metabase will replace the SQL parameter with the specific **user attribute value** (such as "Basic") associated with a person's Metabase account.
+When that person logs into Metabase and uses the sandboxed table, they'll see the query result that is filtered on:

 ```
 WHERE plan = "Basic"